stylus/stylus/docs/executable.md

 ### Utilizing Plugins

- For our examples we will utilize the [nib](https://github.com/visionmedia/nib) Stylus plugin to illustrate it's CLI usage.
-Suppose we have the following stylus, importing nib and utilize it's `linear-gradient()` function.
+ For this example we'l use the [nib](https://github.com/visionmedia/nib) Stylus plugin to illustrate its CLI usage.

+ Suppose we have the following Stylus, which imports nib to use its `linear-gradient()` function.

      @import 'nib'